The Food Emporium

 The Food Emporium is a chain of grocery stores in New York.
 The supermarket banner was created by Shopwell Inc., whose roots can be traced to Daitch Crystal Dairies (established 1919).
 Shopwell Inc. was acquired by The Great Atlantic & Pacific Tea Company (A&P) in 1986 and at the time, the company operated the upscale, gourmet banner stores in and around New York City; Westchester County, NY; and Fairfield County, CT.
 The Food Emporium grew throughout the 1990s, converting many of its New York-area A&P stores to The Food Emporium and expanding the chain to New Jersey.
 The 2000s brought new, stronger competition to the New York area, and the chain shrank, receding mostly to Manhattan.
 At the time of A&P's liquidation in 2015, The Food Emporium had 11 stores.
-The banner was acquired from bankrupt A&P in late 2015 by Key Food Stores Co-op, Inc., which currently operates two of The Food Emporium stores.
+The banner was acquired from bankrupt A&P in late 2015 by Key Food Stores Co-op, Inc., which currently operates three of The Food Emporium stores.